lacework-community/jit-provisioning-guide/examples/okta/README.md

     }
     ```

-* 2h.
+* **2h**.
 [Optional] Prepare to test the configuration.
-We’ll add a dummy person to Okta and grant them access to the Lacework application.
+We’ll add a test person to Okta and grant them access to the Lacework application.
 Make sure to use a valid email because we’ll need to activate this user.
 The test occurs at the end of step 3 as it requires the Lacework platform to be configured.
    - Add a user using the `okta_user` resource.

      ```terraform
-     resource "okta_user" "dummy_user" {
+     resource "okta_user" "test_user" {
        first_name         = "Ash"
        last_name          = "Ketchum"
        login              = "diana@lacework.net"